2024–25 Dayton Flyers men's basketball team

 The 2024–25 Dayton Flyers men's basketball team represented the University of Dayton in the 2024–25 NCAA Division I men's basketball season.
 They were led by head coach Anthony Grant in his eighth season with the Flyers.
 The Flyers played their home games at UD Arena in Dayton, Ohio as members of the Atlantic 10 Conference (A-10).

+The Dayton Flyers drew an average home attendance of 13,407, the 20th-highest of all college basketball teams.

 Previous season

 The Flyers finished the 2023–24 season 25–8, 14–4 in A-10 play to finish in third place.
 They lost in the quarterfinals of the A-10 tournament to Duquesne.
 They received an at-large bid to the NCAA tournament as No. 7 seed in the West Region where they defeated Nevada in the first round before losing to Arizona in the second round.